Right-Most Position of a Last Progeny Modified Branching Random Walk: Main Results

 \begin{remark}

-It is to be noted that the random variable $H_{\theta}^{\infty}$ in Theorem ~\ref{Thm:Below-Boundary-Case} has the same distribution as $\hat{H}_{\theta}^{\infty} - \log E$, where $E \sim \mbox{Exponential}\left(1\right)$ and is independent of $\hat{H}_{\theta}^{\infty}$. \end{remark}
+It is to be noted that the random variable $H_{\theta}^{\infty}$ in Theorem~\ref{Thm:Below-Boundary-Case} has the same distribution as $\hat{H}_{\theta}^{\infty} - \frac{1}{\theta}\log E$, where $E \sim \Exponential{1}$ and is independent of $\hat{H}_{\theta}^{\infty}$. \end{remark}

-\begin{remark} Biggins and Kiprianou \cite{BigKy2005} showed that under our assumptions, the solutions to the linear RDE given in ~\eqref{Equ:RDE-for-D-theta-infty} is unique upto a scale factor whenever they exist.
+\begin{remark} Biggins and Kyprianou~\cite{BiKy05} showed that under our assumptions, the solutions to the linear RDE given in~\eqref{Equ:RDE-for-D-theta-infty} are unique up to a scale factor whenever they exist.
 Therefore $D_{\theta}^{\infty}$ is indeed the unique solution to the linear RDE ~\eqref{Equ:RDE-for-D-theta-infty} with mean $1$. \end{remark}